 Funds cannot be used for transportation to and from DIA or for airport parking.
 The University provides an Eco-pass that covers the cost of Skyride.

 Funds for meals are a low priority and may not be awaded depending upon the number of proposals.

 Applicants for international venues should consult the Office of Sponsored Programs for per diem guidelines.

 If a faculty member is requesting funding for professional conference activity, departmental professional travel funds allotted to that faculty member should first be depleted.
 If funds are being requested for a future professional conference that occurs in the next fiscal year (after July 1), the proposal must detail (e.g. with an acceptance of a conference paper proposal) exactly how the departmental professional travel funds that become available in that new fiscal year will be depleted.

-Funding decisions will be made by the Elected Faculty Committee and announced in early May.
+Funding decisions will be announced in November, March, and May.